Custom Inflatable Furniture: Your Secret to Trade Show Success

 While engineered to follow bean bag chair design, inflatable chairs began to morph into sometimes quirky art forms, leading to the first collection of inflatable room furniture designed by artist Gaetano Pesce whose rooms full of furnishings self-inflated as each piece was removed from its box.

 Fast forward to 2019.
-For business owners on the lookout for innovative new products to take to trade shows and events, the ability to buy furnishings imprinted with corporate sales messages and logos has proven a stroke of genius that is quickly becoming the affordable solution to setting up trade show booths quickly and efficiently.
+For business owners on the lookout for innovative new products to take to trade shows and events, the ability to buy furnishings imprinted with corporate sales messages and logos has proven a stroke of genius that is quickly becoming the affordable solution to set up trade show booths quickly and efficiently.
 And every moment that passes, each piece serves as a silent salesman conveying a company’s identity.

 Why personalization matters.